Seasonal Maintenance Tips for Keeping Your Dog Potty Grass Pristine

 -

 Water After Application: After fertilizing, water lightly but thoroughly to activate the nutrients and guide them down into the root system, where they’re needed most.
 This simple but essential step helps ensure even distribution and absorption of key minerals like nitrogen and potassium.
 Watering too soon or too heavily, however, can dilute the mixture or wash it away, reducing its effectiveness and possibly causing runoff into surrounding areas.
-A light soak encourages nutrients to penetrate the upper layers of soil without overwhelming them.
+A light soak encourages nutrients to penetrate the upper soil layers without overwhelming them.
 It also helps reduce any surface exposure that could lead to paw irritation if your dog steps onto the treated area too soon.
 Most pet-safe fertilizers are designed to remain non-toxic even before they’re watered in, but it's always smart to reduce direct contact where possible.

 -